 Now hiring: Climate Science Editor / Fact-checker

-Science Feedback is looking for a climate science editor (full-time or part-time freelance) to work on writing reviews of influential claims in collaboration with scientists and academics.
+Science Feedback is looking for a climate science editor (full-time or part-time freelance) to work on writing explainers on climate science and reviews of influential claims in collaboration with scientists.

-We are looking for methodical and rigorous candidates who are strongly motivated to tackle misinformation and provide readers with accurate information.
-Candidates should be deeply committed to scientific objectivity and be willing to debunk misinformation wherever it comes from.
+We are looking for methodical and rigorous candidates who are committed to scientific objectivity and strongly motivated to tackle misinformation and provide readers with accurate information.

 - Write reviews assessing the veracity of viral information that claims to be science-based.

-- monitoring social media and the news to identify claims related to climate that need to be reviewed,
+- monitoring social media and the news to identify climate related claims to review,

 - identifying experts and seeking comments from sources including our network of scientists, finding and evaluating the strength of bibliographic references in the peer-reviewed literature,